-This year marks the 100 year anniversary of the 19th Amendment.
+2020 marked the 100-year anniversary of the ratification of the 19th Amendment.
 We invite you to join us to commemorate the centuries of striving, resisting, and persisting undertaken by Americans from all walks of life to ensure everyone is able to participate in our democracy.

-As we continue to Celebrate Suffrage as a part of our #MuseumFromHome, you’re invited to a rebroadcast of our popular July 30 conversation about North Carolina’s unique relationship to ratification.
+As we continue to Celebrate Suffrage as a part of our #MuseumFromHome, please enjoy this rebroadcast of our popular conversation about North Carolina’s unique relationship to ratification.
 Donna Kelly of the State Archives of North Carolina shared this incredible story of struggle and perseverance as we celebrate 100 years of suffrage.

 On August 18, 1920 after hundreds of years of struggle, the 19th Amendment finally passed.
-We’ve created a short guide to some of the amazing resources, exhibit, and videos out there to help you learn more about this battle for voting rights.
+We’ve created a short guide to some amazing resources, exhibits, and videos to help you learn more about this battle for voting rights.